 I am a Ph.D. candidate in the finance area at UCLA Anderson School of Management.
 My research interests are in corporate finance, governance, and innovation.
 My job market paper studies financial constraints on R&D investments for mature, patent-practicing firms during a profit windall event, which arose from an unexpected provision in U.S. patent law that extended the life of patents owned that were about to expire.

 I will be available for interviews at the 2017 AFA meeting in Chicago, Illinois (January 6-8).

 Profit Windfalls and Investment Channels in Innovation: Evidence from Patent Term Extensions (Job Market Paper)

 I show that capital investment, debt issuance, and patent acquisitions are sensitive to cash flow for innovating firms.
-By exploiting the random timing of patent term expiry dates and their unexpected extensions around the adoption of the Uruguay Round Agreements Act, I find that a one standard deviation increase (15 percentage points) in the citation-weighted patent portfolio share of term-extended patents owned that would have expired if not for the transitional provision leads to an increase in cash flow by 1.5 percent of book assets.
+By exploiting the random timing of patent term expiry dates and their unexpected extensions around the adoption of the Uruguay Round Agreements Act, I find that a one standard deviation increase in the citation-weighted patent portfolio share of term-extended patents leads to an increase in cash flow by 1.5 percent of book assets.
 Given these windfall profits, I find evidence of physical capital investment, debt issuance reduction, and acquisitions of external technology.
-Combining the instrumental variable and difference-in-differences methods, I show that capital investment, debt issuance, and patent acquisitions are sensitive to cash flow for innovating firms.
 Internal investments in R&D, on the other hand, show no response, suggesting high R&D adjustment costs for large, mature firms.